aditecco/ditecco.me/__source/markdown/dtc-resume.md

 Over the past 6 years I designed a diverse range of digital products, often taking care of the full product image, from identity to marketing visuals: subscription e-commerce sites, highly detailed web apps, multi-platform apps, & more. [&rarr; check out my works](http://www.simplest.io/?ref=dtc-resume)

-Moreover, given my current entrepreneurial experience in building and managing a coworking space, I developed an understanding of what it means to build a product: from design (both in the physical and digital realm) to marketing & sales, pricing, admin, client acquisition, client retention, customer care, and all the daily problem-solving founders are accustomed to.
+Moreover, given my past entrepreneurial experience in building and managing a coworking space, I developed a solid understanding of what it means to build a product: from design (both in the physical and digital realm) to marketing & sales, pricing, admin, client acquisition, client retention, customer care, and all the daily problem-solving founders are accustomed to.

 <hr class="separator" />